bittlingmayer/nlp-intro-course/index.md

 Want to keep playing?

-Here are some fun and educating tutorials for key concepts.
-With datasets.
+Here are good tutorials for key concepts.
+And datasets.

 [Start](projects).